 Doss et al. (2021; ID = 4), in an open-label study previously discussed, evaluated cognitive flexibility using the Penn Conditional Exclusion Test (PCET).
 The findings showed a reduction in perseverative errors from baseline to one week, a change that persisted at a four-week follow-up.
 This study also probed the neural underpinnings of these cognitive shifts by investigating functional connectivity between the anterior and posterior cingulate cortex (ACC and PCC).
 While static functional connectivity (sFC) remained stable post-psilocybin therapy, dynamic functional connectivity (dFC) between the ACC and PCC significantly increased one week after psilocybin administration.
 Further analysis revealed a moderate correlation between this increase in dFC and the reduction in PCET perseverative errors at the one-week follow-up, thereby suggesting a complex interplay between neural and cognitive flexibility (Doss et al., 2021).

 In summary, the reviewed studies offer consistent evidence that psilocybin impacts cognitive flexibility, although in subtly different ways.
 Both Barrett et al. (2018; ID = 1) and Mallaroni et al. (2023; ID = 12) utilized the DSST and found that psilocybin decreased the number of attempted responses without affecting accuracy.
 In contrast, Doss et al. (2021; ID = 4) employed the PCET and demonstrated that psilocybin led to a reduction in perseverative errors that was sustained over a four-week period.
-Collectively, these results underline the complex and nuanced effects of psilocybin on cognitive and neural flexibility, signaling the need for more comprehensive research into these intricate relationships.
+Collectively, these results underline the complex and nuanced effects of psilocybin on cognitive and neural flexibility, signaling the need for more comprehensive research.

 3.3.5 Effects of psilocybin on Attention IDs: 2,3,5,6,9